Lil Peep: Wrongful death lawsuit

-The rapper's mother Liza Womack filed wrongful death charges against Lil Peep's management FAE grp in 2019, accusing them of "negligence and other breaches of contract which, the lawsuit alleges, contributed to his death in 2017 of an accidental drug overdose."
+The rapper's mother Liza Womack filed a wrongful death claim against Lil Peep's management FAE grp in 2019, accusing them of "negligence and other breaches of contract which, the lawsuit alleges, contributed to his death in 2017 of an accidental drug overdose."
 Among the claims in the lawsuit are that FAE was complicit in providing access to "illegal drugs" and "prescription medications", and that the company knowingly allowed drug use to take place during the rapper's tour "despite being aware of his addiction".
 At one point, the lawsuit charges that FAE encouraged the star to take drugs.
 In a responding statement, FAE expressed disappointment in the lawsuit:

 FAE formally filed court documents at the Los Angeles County Superior Court on December 23, 2019, to dispute all claims, including claims of negligence, breach of contract, "and wrongful death".
 Stennett told Rolling Stone that "[she] felt very protective of Lil Peep from day one."
 In later documents and court filings, the company said that their work with Lil Peep was an "arm's length business arrangement", something disputed by the rapper's mother.

 Despite court filings, FAE supported the release of Peep's first posthumous album Come Over When You're Sober, Pt.
-2 (2019), which reached number four on the US Billboard 200 chart, a career-best for the rapper.
+2 (2018), which reached number four on the US Billboard 200 chart, a career-best for the rapper.
 At the start of 2020, the company released statements about their belief that they had no contractual responsibility for Lil Peep's personal life, and that a ruling to suggest so would damage management businesses, "Imposing a duty on FAE Ltd. or FAE LLC to prevent [Lil Peep's] drug overdose would extend the boundaries of legal obligations far beyond any precedent, and far beyond the contractual obligations and reasonable expectations of parties doing business.
 It would convert businesses engaged in the music and entertainment industries into full-time babysitters for artists.
 That clearly was not the parties' intent upon entering 'the JVA [(joint-venture agreement)].'"

+After four years in the court system, the lawsuit was settled in February 2023 before going to trial.
+While the majority of the terms of the settlement were not made public, it was revealed that, moving forward, Peep's entire catalog of music would move from FAE to the care of his surviving family.